-International percussionist Gloria Yehilevsky has appeared in transmedia, cross-disciplinary and traditional settings both as a soloist and collaborative musician.
-Presenting an immersive practice with improvising, writing, and teaching, her work is rooted in the philosophy that music is communication.
+International percussionist Gloria Yehilevsky has appeared in transmedia, cross-disciplinary and traditional settings as a soloist and collaborative musician.
+Presenting an immersive practice with improvisation, composition, and education, her work is consistently rooted in the philosophy that music is communication.
 Selected as an artist with the World Percussion Group for its 2017 European tour, she appeared at prestigious institutions including Royal Northern College of Music in Manchester, Royal Danish Academy of Music, Copenhagen, Sibelius Academy, Helsinki, and Norwegian Academy of Music in Oslo.
 She won the Italy Percussive Arts Society (PAS) International Vibraphone competition and received second prize in the Indiana Day of Percussion Marimba competition in 2017.
 She is a Musical Merit Foundation protégé and won the PAS/Armand Zildjian Percussion Scholarship.

-Recent and upcoming performances include the International Symposium at Princess Galyani Vadhana Institute of Music and Silpakorn University International College in Bangkok, O’s Music in Hong Kong, University at Buffalo Faculty Recital Series, David Rubenstein Atrium at Lincoln Center, Massachusetts Museum of Contemporary Art, Cartes Blanches soirée at L’iceBergues in Geneva, Switzerland, MalletLab Summer Intensive, Big Ears Festival, Festival Ibérico de Música de Badajoz in Spain, and Percussive Arts Society International Convention (PASIC).
+Recent and upcoming performances include the International Symposium at Princess Galyani Vadhana Institute of Music and Silpakorn University International College in Bangkok, O’s Music in Hong Kong, PianoForte Chicago, Strength & Sensitivity: Chicago, David Rubenstein Atrium at Lincoln Center, Massachusetts Museum of Contemporary Art, Cartes Blanches soirée at L’iceBergues in Geneva, Switzerland, MalletLab Summer Intensive, Big Ears Festival, Festival Ibérico de Música de Badajoz in Spain, and Percussive Arts Society International Convention (PASIC).

 While living in Birmingham, United Kingdom, she was heard on BBC Radio 3 as part of the Royal Birmingham Conservatoire’s Royal Opening Gala, seen on BBC television with Millenial Percussion, and has performed in Birmingham’s Symphony Hall, CBSO Centre and the Birmingham Museum & Art Gallery.

 Collaborations include Lakeshore Rush Pierrot ensemble, Enamta duo with Taiwanese percussionist Yu-Tzu Kung, interdisciplinary creations with animator Shiyi Li and bassist Aisling Reilly, as well as commissions and premieres of works by Steve Saunders, Alyssa Weinberg, Hugo Bell, Craig Davis Pinson, Alicia Jane Turner, Chris Sies, Stephanie Orlando, Matt Curlee, Guusje Ingen Housz, Wally Gunn, Erin Graham, Mattjis van Dijk, Alex Howley and Chalcedony Williams.